ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/getting-started-with-pivotal-hawq-on-hortonworks-sandbox/tutorial.md

 For complete list of HAWQ’s administrative commands refer to Management Utility Reference page.
 You can also read about Environment Variables, Server Configuration Parameters, and HAWQ toolkit.

-## CONNECTING TO HAWQ VIA PSQL COMMAND LINE
+## Connecting to HAWQ via PSQL Command Line

 HAWQ uses Postgres’s psql command as its main front-end command line interface. psql is a terminal-based front-end to HAWQ.
 It enables you to type in queries interactively, see query results, and perform administrative tasks.
 In addition, it provides a number of meta-commands and various shell-like features to facilitate writing scripts and automating a wide variety of tasks.